Configuring QMK

 Overview

 VIA works by communicating with the firmware that is running on the device and sending it commands across USB.
-Enabling the VIA feature in QMK is enabling both the ability to communicate with the VIA Configurator and the ability to store keymaps and other settings.
+Enabling the VIA feature in QMK enables both the ability to communicate with the VIA Configurator and the ability to store keymaps and other settings.

 - Create a